|

 spines.
 Its leaves are divided into 5 large leaflets that are

-silvery on the underside.
+light limits the growth of other plants.
 This species is originally from Eurasia,

 and is very aggressive in its spread, growing up to 10 feet per